formkiq/docs.formkiq.com/docs/tutorials/open-policy-agent.md

 We will be:

-* Adding 3 documents with different access attributes (2 with and 1 without)
+* Adding three documents with different access attributes (two with, and one without)

-* Add OPA policy that restricts access to documents
+* Add an OPA policy that restricts access to documents

-* Attempt document access with an admin role and user role
+* Attempt document access with both an admin role and a user role

-The code for the tutorial can be found on the [FormKiQ Github Tutorials](https://github.com/formkiq/tutorials/tree/master/java/opa)
+The code for the tutorial can be found within the [FormKiQ Github Tutorials](https://github.com/formkiq/tutorials/tree/master/java/opa)

 ## What you’ll need